Why attacks on Christians are on the rise in some Indian states

 Retired Army veteran SG Wombatkere said people should not take justice into their own hands.

-“If I have a complaint against you, I can not hit you,” he said.
+“If you have a complaint, you can not go and beat.
 “I have no right to attack you no matter what you do.
-But these days the unusual is becoming the norm“.
+But these days the unusual is becoming the norm”.

-Now you can get notifications from BBC Mundo.
-Download the latest version of our apps and activate them so you don’t miss out on our great content.

 “Beer fanatic.
 Bacon advocate.
 Wannabe travel junkie.
 Social media practitioner.
 Award-winning gamer.
 Food lover.”